 I don't usually follow back.
 That doesn't mean I don't love you or keep track of your awesomeness!

-Fandoms include: Tolkien Legendarium, Adventure Time, Supernatural, Star Trek, Sherlock, Firefly, Pokémon, Legend of Zelda, Harry Potter, Pacific Rim, the Marvel universe, and like a shit tonne of other stuff.
+Fandoms include: Adventure Time, Brooklyn Nine-Nine, Star Trek, Firefly, Pokémon, Legend of Zelda, Pacific Rim, the Marvel universe, small plants, adorable moths, and like a shit tonne of other stuff.

 My alternate title suggestion: White people are crazy.

 Really thorough and thoughtful discussion of the history of zombies in film and American culture (with some moderately informative discussion of the African and Afro-Caribbean roots of zombies).
 Some majorly tone-deaf moments (zombies+rape — wow just no, though they have an interesting discussion of zombie porn; “a zombie movie you could bring your girlfriend to” — fuck off why do you assume that your viewer isn’t the girlfriend in question; “zombies were developed organically from several places so no one really started them” — hi zombies in their original are inherently culturally appropriative, they belonged to a culture/religion who developed them first, you even say so in the beginning of the movie).